lindsayrr8/lindsayrr8.github.io/_posts/2024-10-4-my-new-blog-post.md

 # Probabilities in R using rbinom() vs. sample()
 ## Question C.
-To explain the difference between two different approaches to probability using R functions, we're asked to evaluate the following:
+To explain the difference between two approaches to probability using R functions, we're asked to evaluate the following:
 > Simulated coin tossing probability is better done using the function called rbinom() than using the function called sample().
 Explain why.